manussekhar/AWS_SAA_C02_Notes/EC2/EBS Snapshots.md

 Recycle bin
 Can setup one if we want to restore deleted archives.
 Retention 1 day to 1 year.
 Fast restore
-no lazy loading of the data within
+no lazy loading of the data within ebs